eigentaylor/eigentaylor.github.io/_posts/2026-06-14-leader-rule.md

 | Nader $>$ Gore $>$ Bush  | Gore, Nader             | Gore, Nader             |
 | Gore $>$ Nader $>$ Bush  | Gore                    | Gore, Nader             |

 Each voter bloc tells us a different story about the leader rule.
 The top two blocs, which collectively prefer the frontrunners over the nonviable candidate, approve of only their most preferred candidate, regardless of who the leader is.
 It would be a strategic error to approve of the other frontrunner as well, because then you waste your vote and do not help your preferred candidate<d-footnote>When you approve both frontrunners, you maintain the difference in their approval, which means you do not contribute to the outcome.
 I call this "passive inefficiency".
 It's like voting for a nonviable candidate in our choose-one system: you don't directly elect your worst nightmare, but you don't do the best you can to stop them (by holding your nose and voting for the preferable frontrunner).</d-footnote>.
-There's also no reason to approve the nonviable least preferred candidate.
+There's also never a reason in Approval to approve your least preferred candidate.
 Let's walk through the logic of the leader rule for the Bush $>$ Gore $>$ Nader voters, specifically:

 - If Bush is the leader, then you definitely prefer the leader Bush to the challenger Gore, so you draw your line right below the leader Bush, meaning you approve of Bush and no one you like less (Gore and Nader).
 - If Gore is the leader, then you prefer the challenger Bush to the leader Gore, so you draw your line right above the leader Gore, meaning you approve of Bush (who is above the line) but not Gore or Nader (who are below the line).